 Figure 6.3.
-Percentage of public schools experiencing and reporting to the police incidents of crime, by type of crime: Various school years, 1999-2000, 2003-04, and 2005-06
+Percentage of public schools recording and reporting to the police incidents of crime, by type of crime: Various school years, 1999-2000 through 2007-08

-1 Total incidents include violent incidents, thefts, and other incidents such as possession of a firearm or explosive device; possession of a knife or sharp object; distribution, possession, or use of illegal drugs or alcohol; and vandalism.
+1 Total incidents include violent incidents; thefts; and other incidents such as possession of a firearm or explosive device; possession of a knife or sharp object; distribution, possession, or use of illegal drugs or alcohol; and vandalism.